How to Get Rid of Raccoons Humanely

-Raccoons are persistant, so it may take several weeks before they associate a repellent with your protected areas and surfaces.
+Raccoons are persistent, so it may take several weeks before they'll associate a repellent with your protected areas and surfaces.

 Use an electronic repellent to frighten raccoons and condition them to stay out of any area.
 Electronic water sprinklers are chemical-free and can be used to protect: